DexterInd/LED-QA-GiggleBot/README.md

 [![Alt text](static/gb_jig.JPG)](https://www.youtube.com/watch?v=0oBJICabVl4)

+### This Repository Is a Mirror of a Folder On the Private Repo github.com/DexterInd/GiggleBotDev

 ## What Is This

 This project is used for running QA tests on the GiggleBot board in China.